P2PVPS/localtunnel-test-app/README.md

 ## Installation
 **You can [watch a video](http://p2pvps.org/serving-an-express-js-web-app-with-a-p2p-vps-rental/) on how to run this example program on a P2P VPS rented server**

+1. After logging in, navigate to the storage directory:

+`cd /media/storage`

-1. Install LocalTunnel in your VPS with the following command:
+2. Install LocalTunnel in your VPS with the following command:

 `sudo npm install -g localtunnel`

-2. After logging into your VM.
+3. After logging into your VM.
 Download this repository:

 `git clone https://github.com/P2PVPS/localtunnel-test-app`